appfair/appfair.org/src/content/docs/docs/building.md

 Every App Fair app must live in its own GitHub organization, including projects with a single maintainer.
 The organization-per-app convention makes the app a self-contained unit that can be transferred, co-maintained, or rescued by the community without entangling personal accounts.

 A free organization can be created at [github.com/account/organizations/new?plan=free](https://github.com/account/organizations/new?plan=free).
-The organization name should match the application identifier, which is typically the app's name written in Title-Case-With-Dashes (e.g. `Faire-Games` for an app named "Faire Games").
+The organization name is the **app token**: the immutable identifier the App Fair uses for the app's source.
+It is typically written in Title-Case-With-Dashes (e.g. `Faire-Games`).

+The app token is distinct from the app's **displayed title**, which is the localizable string the user sees on their device's home screen and in store listings.
+For example, the [Faire-Games](https://github.com/Faire-Games/Faire-Games) repository ships under the displayed title "Fair Games"; the token (`Faire-Games`) is the identifier that appears in the GitHub URL and that never changes, while the title is set in `Skip.env` and the Fastlane metadata and may change over time (for example to resolve a trademark dispute, to update branding, or to translate into another language).

 <aside class="callout callout-tip">
   <span class="callout-icon" style="--icon: url('/assets/icons/callout/schedule.svg');" aria-hidden="true"></span>